-Many program documents can be found on the NCORR website's Strategic Buyout page, which can be accessed at: www.rebuild.nc.gov/Buyout.The website provides access to approved Disaster Risk Reduction Area (DRRA) maps that show areas eligible for the Strategic Buyout Program, as well as this manual (and any updates) and other relevant information.
+Many program documents can be found on the ReBuild NC website Strategic Buyout page, which can be accessed at: www.rebuild.nc.gov/Buyout.

+This site provides access to approved Disaster Risk Reduction Area (DRRA) maps that show areas eligible for the Strategic Buyout Program, this manual (and any updates), and other relevant information.